ScootKit/CustomDCBot/README.md

   * `allowNull` (default: `false`, optional): If the value of this field can be empty
   * `disableKeyEdits` (if type === `keyed`): If enabled the user is not allowed to change the keys of this element

 If you plan to use the [ready](https://discord.js.org/#/docs/main/stable/class/Client?scrollTo=e-ready) event of discord.js to run some action when the client is ready, and you need to load some configuration-files you should use the `botReady`-event instead.
+Please remember that this event gets re-emitted on configuration reloading.
+If you set intervals or similar please remeber to remove them on `configReload`.

 © Simon Csaba, 2020-2021